ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 Carlos Velasquez

 ## JUST READ THE CODE
-- ## READ THE GENERATED SCRIPT BEFORE EXECUTE IT !!!
+- ### READ THE GENERATED SCRIPT BEFORE EXECUTE IT !!!
+- ### THE GENERATED SCRIPT DOESN'T DENY OUTGOING TRAFFIC ON ANY PORT
+- ### MAKE SURE THERE IS NOT PREVIOUS SECURITY BREACHES
-- ## MAKE SURE NOT TO LOCK YOURSELF OUT OF THE SERVER !!!
+- ### MAKE SURE NOT TO LOCK YOURSELF OUT OF THE SERVER !!!